PioneeringTechLab/laravel-guzzle/README.md

 ### Other Request Options

+#### GUZZLE_JSON_ASSOC_ARRAY

+Should Guzzle return a JSON response body as an associative array when using the `resolveResponseBody()` method in `HandlerGuzzle`?

+The default in Guzzle 5.x was to return a response body as an associative array when using the `json()` response method.
+Guzzle 6.x does not have a `json()` response method so this can be set to true in order to maintain the original functionality.

+Default is `false` (i.e. return the JSON response as a `StdClass` instance).

 #### GUZZLE_VERIFY_CERT

 Should Guzzle verify the server certificate during HTTPS requests?
 This typically requires the CA cert of the server's chain to be installed on the machine performing the Guzzle request.